The class fee for the DC Spring Break Seminars is $2,500.00, which will be charged to your student account.

-- Please Note: In order to drop your DC Spring Break Seminars course, you will need to send an email from your W&M account to RHYS TUCKER, PROGRAM COORDINATOR at [[rrtucker]] by TUESDAY, FEBRUARY 6th at 11:59pm.
+- Please Note: In order to drop your DC Spring Break Seminars course, you will need to send an email from your W&M account to the Registrar's Office at firstname.lastname@example.org, and cc Molly Harris, Program Coordinator, at [[mkharris]] by FEBRUARY 15 at 11:59pm.
 No other communication will be considered a formal drop request.
-Students who follow the above instructions, but choose to drop after TUESDAY, FEBRUARY 6th at 11:59pm will receive a grade of “W.”
+Students who follow the above instructions, but choose to drop after FEBRUARY 15 at 11:59pm will receive a grade of “W.”

 What your $2,500 will Cover

-In addition to the academic credit you’ll receive from the College for completing the DC Spring Break Seminar, your $2,500 course fee covers:
+In addition to the academic credit you’ll receive from the College for completing the DC Spring Break Seminars, your $2,500 course fee covers: